RISC-KC/basic_rv32s/README.md

 ### testbenches/

-testbench RTL code of each modules ( top module, module instances )
+testbench RTL code of each module ( top module, module instances )
 result with `.vvp` and waveform `.vcd` files included.

 ---